NordicSemiconductor/Android-BLE-Library/README.md

 [Android Scanner Compat Library](https://github.com/NordicSemiconductor/Android-Scanner-Compat-Library) which brings almost all recent features, introduced in Lollipop and later, to the older platforms.

+### Version 2.2.0 (BETA)

+Features available in version 2.2.0:

+1. GATT Server support.
+This includes setting up the local GATT server on the Android device, new requests for server operations (*wait for read*, *wait for write*, *send notification*, *send indication*, *set characteristic value*, *set descriptor value*).
+2. New conditional requests: *waif if* and *wait until*.
+3. BLE operations are no longer called from the main thread.
+4. There's a new option to set a handler for invoking callbacks.
+A handler can also be set per-callback.
+5. Breaking change: some fields in the *BleManager* got rid of the Hungarian Notation.
+In particular, *mCallbacks* was renamed to *callbacks*, and it got deprecated.
+6. Breaking change: `BleManager` is no longer a generic class.
+7. Breaking change: `setGattCallbacks(BleManagerCallbacks)` has been deprecated.
+Instead, use new `setConnectionObserver(ConnectionObserver)` and `setBondingObserver(BondingObserver)`.
+For other callbacks, check out the deprecation messages in `BleManagerCallbacks` interface.
+8. To make the migration easier, a new class `LegacyBleManager` is still a generic class, and `mCallbacks` field is working just like before.
+It's marked as deprecated.
+9. Breaking change: The protected method `getGattCallback()` in `BleManager` is now called from the constructor, so can't return a final field of a manager, as they are not initialized yet.
+   Instead, instantiate the `BleManagerGattCallback` class from there (see example below).

+The API of version 2.2.0 is now finished.
+Some bugs may be fixed before it is promoted to 2.2.0 final.

 ## Importing

 #### Maven Central or jcenter